vladimirr11/rosalind-challenges/README.md

 # Rosalind Challenges
 Rosalind is a platform for learning bioinformatics through problem solving of many commonly encountered bioinformatics algorithmic challenges.
-The problems are divided in different categories including alignment, combinatorics, dynamic programming, genome assembly, genome rearrangment, graph algorithms, set theory, probability, sorting, heredity, phylogeny and many more.
-It's a great place to learn bioinformatics.